 Currently, reporting and accountability in Nebraska is based on standards of learning or expectations for student learning.
 With that as a backdrop, schools in Nebraska must be aware of those expectations and work to establish curriculum based on those expectations.
 Educators from all levels within a school system need to work together to determine what student performance looks like once K-12 schooling has taken place.
 For this to happen, "It means that teachers must interact with one another and plan for the contributions to be made by each K-12 team member" (Chappuis et al., 2005, p.
 55).
-This interaction is most effective when done across grade levels or in vertical teams on a regular basis.
+It is often helpful to do this in across grade levels on a regular basis.